| Monday,

 Park, Divide Lake and Fish Lake area if possible.
 (The Divide Lake mentioned

-is the one two miles
+is the one two

 north of Big Sandy Campground, not in Scab Creek.)
 Although Fremont Trail